ctrlo/GADS/README.md

 - `perl ./bin/migrate-db.pl --fixtures=export` - Dump all data to fixtures
 - `perl ./bin/migrate-db.pl --fixtures=import` - Load all fixture data

-[^1]: Isn't Data Store one word, or is it hyphenated?

-[^2]: Taken from the original Readme.md - this probably needs significant changes

-[^3]: This functionality is currenty undergoing significant changes and improvements
+[^1]: This functionality is currenty undergoing significant changes and improvements

-[^4]: Let's be honest, we want them to contribute to their own branch (i.e. have a `contributions` branch for use for external contributions?)

-[^5]: The implementation of this is underway, but not yet included in this version
+[^2]: The implementation of this is underway, but not yet included in this version